Fancy a bet on the Spring Carnival? Join Sportsbet.com.au!

 Of the country race meets during the Spring Carnival none have more influence that the Geelong Cup.
 Regarded as a true indicator of Melbourne Cup form, this $300,000, Group 3 over 2400m, held on October 24th, is proving a lucrative warm up event for the Melbourne Cup.
 In recent years European stayers Media Puzzle (2002), Americain (2010) and Dunaden (2011) have gone on to win ‘the cup’ on the first Tuesday in November following success at Geelong.

-The most notable race days of the Melbourne Spring Carnival are held from November 2 to 9.
+The most notable race days of the Melbourne Spring Carnival are held from in early November.
 The world-renowned Melbourne Cup Carnival is a four-day festival held at Flemington Racecourse.
-Victoria Derby Day on Saturday 3rd November marks the start of the week-long event.
+Victoria Derby Day marks the start of the week-long event.
 This is one for the purists: an all-group schedule, nine races, four at the elite Group 1 level.

-Tuesday 5th November is the day we’ve all been waiting for: ‘cup day.’
+The first Tuesday of November is the day we’ve all been waiting for, ‘cup day’!
 The world’s finest stayers prepare all year and Melbourne has a holiday, for the running of the 153rd Melbourne Cup.

-Oaks Day on Thursday 5th November is all about the girls.
+Oaks Day is on the Thursday after the Melbourne Cup, and is all about the girls.
 Known as ‘Ladies Day’, trackside the style stakes are high with the winner of the national Fashions on the Field announced.
 On the track, the female theme continues, with racing open to fillies and mares only and race six, the $1,005.000 Group 1 Crown Oaks is the pick of the bunch.

-Stakes Day on Saturday 9th November is billed as ‘Family Day’.
+Stakes Day on the Saturday after the Melbourne Cup is billed as ‘Family Day’.
 There’s a relaxed, friendly vibe with plenty of quality racing as well.
 The headline acts being the two Group 1 fixtures: the Patinack Farm Classic and the Emirate Stakes.

 Spring Carnival Venues